jefmathiot/electric_sheep/README.md

 electric_sheep work
 ```

-ElectricSheep will look for a Sheepfile in the current directory.
+The program will look for a Sheepfile in the current directory and execute all projects.

 #### `-c`, `--config` option

-ElectricSheep can use any file as the configuration:
+You can use any file as the configuration:

 ```
 electric_sheep work -c ~/Somefile